Sandyuelin/CS201-Final-Project/README.md

 Overall contribution ratio: 50-50.

-## Known Issues
+## Additional features
-- [ ] List any incomplete features or bugs here.
+- [ ] support other typesof records apart from people.txt, BST/Heap or Hashmap are generic

-## Future Enhancements
+- [ ] using email/phone/birthday to compare and order
-- [ ] Add support for other data types.
+- [ ] graph illustration of the BST/ Heap/Hashmap
-- [ ] Implement additional sorting criteria based on birthdays.
+- [ ] good testing stratey